How Do Credit Reference Agencies Decide Your Credit Score?

 Your credit score is a snapshot of your financial history.
 It where shows how reliable you are when it comes to money.
 In the UK, you have a legal right to view your credit score for free at any time.

 The credit referencing agency collects and stores the information about your credit history.
-This information is used to calculate your credit score.
+This information is used to calculate your overall credit score.
 Your score can affect your chances of being accepted for credit – whether it’s a loan or a phone contract.

 Here are 5 things you should know.